Vehicular automation: Challenges

 Around 2015, several self-driving car companies including Nissan and Toyota promised self-driving cars by 2020.
 However, the predictions turned out to be far too optimistic.

-There are still many obstacles in developing fully autonomous Level 5 vehicles, which is able to operate in any conditions.
+There are still many obstacles in developing fully autonomous Level 5 vehicles, which is the ability to operate in any conditions.
 Currently, companies are focused on Level 4 automation, which is able to operate under certain environmental circumstances.

 There is still debate about what an autonomous vehicle should look like.
 For example, whether to incorporate lidar to autonomous driving systems is still being argued.
-Some researchers have come up with algorithms utilizing camera-only data that achieve the performance that rival those of lidar.
+Some researchers have come up with algorithms using camera-only data that achieve the performance that rival those of lidar.
 On the other hand, camera-only data sometimes draw inaccurate bounding boxes, and thus lead to poor predictions.
 This is due to the nature of superficial information that stereo cameras provide, whereas incorporating lidar gives autonomous vehicles precise distance to each point on the vehicle.